DorsaRoh/multi-style-transfer/README.md

 Style transfer (for multiple images) is the synthesis of images, creating an output that has the content of one image and the styles of  other images.

-## How it Works

-### Concept

-The goal of neural style transfer is to minimize how different the content and style are between images.
-This involves taking the content of one image and blending it with the artistic style of others.

-### Prerequisite Knowledge

-#### Tensors
-Tensors are multi-dimensional arrays, essential for storing data in neural networks.
-They allow the network to process and learn from the data efficiently.
-- **Analogy**: Imagine one block equals one number.
-A row of these blocks is a vector.
-Stacking many rows of blocks on top of each other forms a matrix.
-Stacking many matrices results in a tensor.

-#### GPUs vs. CPUs for Machine Learning
-- **CPUs**: Good for tasks that require sequential computing and multi-threading.
-- **GPUs**: Better suited for tasks that require parallel computing, like performing large scale matrix multiplications essential in neural networks.

 ## To Run:
 Run the neural style transfer script by specifying the paths to your images, where: